rwxrob/zet/20210901035314/README.md

 > Yeah, those people might act smart, but they aren't smart enough to
 > create a title that gets to the fucking point.
 Save all that
 > horse-shit for the abstract.
 Oh wait, I don't give a shit about
 > academia.
-What am I even ranting about.
+What am I even ranting about?

     #zettelkasten #rants #tips